 Nakagaki, S.; Bail, A.; Santos, V. C.; Souza, V. H. R.; Vrubel, H.; Nunes, F. S.; Ramos, L. P. Use of anhydrous sodium molybdate as an efficient heterogeneous catalyst for soybean oil methanolysis.
 Appl.
 Catal.
 A 2008, 351 (2), 267-274.

-Avoid breathing dust/fume/gas/mist/vapours/spray.
+Do not breathe dust/fume/gas/mist/vapours/spray.
 Use only outdoors or in a well-ventilated area.
 IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+Call a POISON CENTER or doctor/physician if you feel unwell.
+Get medical advice/attention if you feel unwell.
+Dispose of contents/ container to an approved waste disposal plant